Flank/flank-dashboard/docs/19_feature_design_template.md

 ### Security
 > How relevant data will be secured (Data encryption at rest, etc.).

 The Security section's purpose is to describe how users' data is secured.
-This is related to all data that users provide, and the application then stores in the [Database](#database) or using 3rd-party services.
+This is related to all data that users provide, and the application then stores in the [Data Storage](#data-storage) or using 3rd-party services.
 This section should highlight:

 - how data is secured from unauthorized access;
 - how a user can gain access to their data (authentication/authorization, user's scope, etc.);